Experts say that 70% of Americans do not have a current will, trust or estate plan.

 The rate of return is based on your age.
 This can be a vital step in your retirement planning, in that it provides a fixed income component to your portfolio.

 A charitable remainder trust (CRT) allows you to gift an appreciated asset to Church of the Open Door in exchange for lifetime income.
 The benefits of a CRT include: avoidance of capital gain, regular monthly income, a charitable tax deduction and a long-term investment in the mission of Church of the Open Door.

 Gifting interest earned on an investment

-A charitable lead trust (CLT) involves “loaning” an asset to the University for a term of years whereby the church receives the income from that investment.
+A charitable lead trust (CLT) involves “loaning” an asset to the church for a term of years whereby the church receives the income from that investment.
 At the conclusion of that term, that asset is returned to the donor who receives various charitable tax benefits.